Barbados: Country and Foreign Investment

 Stock Exchange (BSE)

-The original trading facility, the Securities Exchange of Barbados (SEB), was established in 1987, under the Securities Exchange Act, Cap 318A, of 1982.
-The BSE was re-incorporated on August 2, 2001 simultaneously with the enactment of the Securities Act 2001 -13, which repealed and replaced the original Act of 1982.
+The first Barbadian trading centre, the Securities Exchange of Barbados, was established in 1987, under the Securities Exchange Act, Cap 318A, of 1982.
+The Barbados Stock Exchange (BSE) was reincorporated on August 2, 2001 simultaneously with the enactment of the Securities Act 2001 -13, which repealed and replaced the original Act of 1982.
 Regulated by the Financial Services commission, it employs fully electronic trading and has been moderately successful.
 As of March 2019 (excluding the junior market), the BSE had 18 local listings and market capitalisation of Bds$7.09 billion, with cross listings to other Caribbean markets capitalised at Bds$1.15 bn.

 The T+3 system is currently used by the Jamaica Stock Exchange, and it is the other exchanges in the region are also aiming to reduce the length of their settlement cycles.